 Interestingly, aside from Wrapped Ethereum (WETH), which obtained 21,979 unique callers, the ERC20 representation of Bitcoin has been growing steadily in the past few months and had 10,580 unique callers in September.

 This number represents a 300% increase in the number of WBTC’s unique callers from August, as shown in the chart below.

 Wrapped Bitcoin (WBTC) is an ERC20 token based on Bitcoin that acts as a bridge between Bitcoin and Ethereum, bringing BTC to the Ethereum blockchain.
 The ERC20 token also helps provide liquidity to DeFi protocols.

-Since WBTC allows crypto assets owners to explore other blockchains, there is an increase in Bitcoins locked in decentralized finance (DeFi) tokens, even more than the Lightning amount Network, designed for effective scaling on the Bitcoin network.
+Since WBTC allows crypto assets owners to explore other blockchains, there is an increase in Bitcoins locked in decentralized finance (DeFi) tokens, even more than the Lightning amount Network, designed for effective scaling of the Bitcoin network.

-As Coinfomania reported in May, the number of Bitcoins on the Ethereum network in WBTC was more than 145% higher than the of Bitcoins on the Lightning network protocol.
+As Coinfomania reported in May, the number of Bitcoins on the Ethereum network in WBTC was more than 145% higher than the Bitcoins on the Lightning network protocol.